fizx/sit/README.md

 * **register** _QUERY_
   Registers the query, or queries, for percolation.
-When any document that matches the query is added, Chaser will print a "found" response in this stream.
+When any document that matches the query is added, SIT will print a "found" response in this stream.

   Sample request/response: